oroinc/documentation/user_guide/email_campaign.rst

 Email Campaigns
 ===============

-Records of the Email Campaign entity ("Email campaigns") represent mailing and keep their general information and mailing settings.
+Records of the Email Campaign entity ("Email campaigns") represent mailings and keep their general information and settings.

-The articles describes the ways to :ref:`create <user-guide-email-campaigns-create>` and :ref:`manage <user-guide-email-campaigns-actions>` Email campaigns.
+The articles describes the ways to create and manage Email campaigns.

 .. _user-guide-email-campaigns-create: